Purchase order visibility - no longer just a thought, but a required reality

 - Further, deploying a visibility platform that is not only connected with your PO management system but with all other parties in your supply chain to create a single source of truth across the entire supply chain network.

-Looking broader across the whole procurement function, Accenture sees that the adoption of mass digital technologies will create a new operating model, eventually leading to a reduction of operational expenses by 40 to 50%; with potential of further savings when providers and internal silos are broken down.
+Through a broader look across the whole procurement function, Accenture sees that the adoption of mass digital technologies will create a new operating model, eventually leading to a reduction of operational expenses by 40 to 50%.
+Further, an increased potential for future savings when providers and internal silos are broken down is evident.
 With the right partner who has both the technology and supply chain expertise to fully understand your business, scalable efficiencies can be achieved in a timely manner.